herocrab/HeroCrabPlugin/README.md

 ---

-### 11. Contributions
+### <a name="contributions">Contributions</a>

-I consider myself to be  an amateur hobbyist developer, I don't code professionally for my vocation though I've studied for a number of years.
-There are surely areas for improvement in this code base.
-If you have recommendations on improving the capability, performance, or testing please let me know or submit a PR and I will review--conributions are welcome!
+I consider myself to be  an amateur hobbyist developer, there are surely areas for improvement in this code base.
+If you have recommendations on improving the capability, performance, or testing please let me know or submit a PR and I will review--conributions are welcome and will be identified in CONTRIBUTORS.md!

 ---

-### 12. Conclusion
+### <a name="conclusion">Conclusion</a>

 The simple components of streams, elements, fields and stream groups can be combined to create capable, complex architectures.
 The game type and multiplayer design will infer the logic built around these components.
 It is possible to build multi-layer client-server architectures.